yanirta/WebTester/README.md

     "browserName": "Safari"
 }
 ```
-Note: -ct will avoid 65 pixels from the top of the screen which are the status and the address bar of iPhone.
+Note: passing `-ct 65:0:0:0` argument will avoid 65 pixels from the top of the screen which are the status and the address bar of iPhone.